giovanibolonha/powerplant-coding-challenge/README.md

 ### 2. Run the API

-Once built, navigate to the directory containing the API project and run:
+Once built, navigate to the directory (powerplant-coding-challenge\PowerPlant\PowerPlant.WebApi) containing the API project and run:

 ```shell
 dotnet run